ymunemasa/data-tutorials/tutorials/hortonworks/introducing-hbase-phoenix/tutorial.md

 ![upsert_data_phoenix1](/assets/introducing-hbase-phoenix/upsert_data_phoenix1.png)

-## 11. HBase Backup & Restore Introduction <a id="hbase-backup-restore-introduction"></a>
+## 10. HBase Backup & Restore Introduction <a id="hbase-backup-restore-introduction"></a>

-The HBase backup-and-restore utility helps ensure that enterprises using HBase as a data repository can recover from the data loss or failures.
-HBase incremental backups enable more efficient and effective capture of HBase table images than previous attempts at serial backup-and-restore solutions, such as those that only used HBase Export and Import APIs.
-The full backup must be exported.
-The backup utility has an option to restore the data of the baseline full backup, which serves as the foundation on which incremental backups can be applied to return to you the data of a backup that was performed at a later point in time.
+The HBase backup and restore utility helps you take backup of the table schema and data and enable you to recover your environment should failure occur.
+The HBase backup and restore utility also support incremental backups.
+This means you don’t have to take full backup each time.

-## 12. Creating a Full Backup <a id="create-full-backup"></a>
+## 11. Creating a Full Backup <a id="create-full-backup"></a>

 The first step in running the backup-and-restore utilities is to capture the complete data set in a separate image from the source.
 The syntax for creating HBase backup is as follows: